b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/frontmatter/dedication/dedication_v1_17072025.md

 the Low-born, Foraging, Sky-making Kin.

 To the storied beasts: Hoof and Wing,
-to Fur, to Shell, to Nut; to the silent, blinking life
+to Fur, to Shell, to Nut; to the silent, blinking Life
 that Grazes dusk and is gathered,
 to the Honeyed labor and the Blood unspoken.